adamzolyak/README/README.md

 * I need time to recharge my energy so I can focus on activities that require a lot of energy and attention.

+* I need other people in my live.
+I'm always interested in connecting with new people to learn how we can potentially serve each other - as collaborators, as co-creators, as humans, etc.

 ### How I learn best

 * I’m a visual learner.
 I like drawing, pictures, and videos.